 Outline

-An outline is a backbone of a rhetorical analysis essay.
+A rhetorical analysis essay outline is the backbone of your essay.
 It allows you to see the big picture of your paper and follow the right structure.
 Such a layout can be written in various ways.
 Here, we provide a typical outline for a rhetorical essay:

-• Through vivid description and diverse vocabulary, Barack Obama makes a robust statement and encourages students to pursue higher degrees and apply for scholarships and grants.
+- Through a vivid description and diverse vocabulary, Barack Obama makes a robust statement and encourages students to pursue higher degrees and apply for scholarships and grants.

-• The President stressed on annual salaries of those who have obtained a community college degree.
+- The President stressed the annual salaries of those who have obtained a community college degree.

-• By including how much graduates earn, he employed pathetical appeals to evoke specific emotions.
+- By including how much graduates earn, he employed emotional appeals to evoke specific emotions.

-If you want to learn more about creating outlines for essays, please consider reading our another guide: How to Write an Outline for an Essay.
+If you want to learn more about creating outlines for essays, please consider reading our another guide: How to Write an Outline for an Essay and understand other key concepts of outlining.

 Introduction